awsdocs/amazon-cloudwatch-user-guide/doc_source/Create_Anomaly_Detection_Alarm.md

    To have the alarm not send notifications, choose **Remove**\.

-1. To have the alarm perform EC2 actions, choose the appropriate button and choose the alarm state and action to perform\.
+1. To have the alarm perform EC2 actions when it changes state or create a Systems Manager OpsItem when it goes into ALARM state, choose the appropriate button and choose the alarm state and action to perform\.

 1. When finished, choose **Next**\.